khazali/IndexServer/README.md

 ## Tests
 In the test directory, a simple multi-threaded HTTP client is implemented to check the integrity of the IndexServer.
-You can also use curl or any other client to test IndexServer performance.
+You can also use cURL or any other client to test IndexServer performance.

 ## APIs